inconsistent-dg/AC-Modding/ACNH/SysDVR.md

 │   └── <font color="#4E9A06"><b>SysDVR-conf.nro</b></font>
 </pre>

 Now that you have SysDVR on your Switch, boot into CFW, open the Homebrew launcher, then open the SysDVR Settings app.
 By default, SysDVR will stream with Simple network mode.
-To switch, <sub><sup><sub><sup>see what i did there? lol</sub></sup></sub></sup> select either TCP bridge or USB, then select `Set current mode as default on boot`, so you don't have to open this app again everytime you want to stream.
+To switch, select either TCP bridge or USB, then select `Set current mode as default on boot`, so you don't have to open this app again everytime you want to stream.
 Now select `Save and exit` to apply your changes.
 At this point, you're done with the switch, and can now move onto your computer.

 <img align="center" src="../assets/images/hbrew/SysDVR-Settings.jpg">